mldchan/MonBazouWinterMod/README.md

 # Contribution

-To contribute, you can fork this repository, make changes and open a pull request.
-I'll be happy to check the pull request and merge it if it is good.
+To contribute, you should take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

 You can also [donate to me](https://mldchan.dev/donate).